 To stop duct leakage and put an end to dirty ductwork, you can have your ductwork system inspected, tested and then sealed by qualified professionals.

 By sealing leaky ducts, you’re eliminating the major cause of dirt and mold inside the ductwork system.
 But duct sealing has other benefits as well.
 A well-sealed ductwork system allows your heating and air conditioning systems to work at peak efficiency.
 Depending on the type of ductwork materials they're dealing with, energy technicians use a variety of materials and techniques to seal ducts, including reinforced mastic, special tape and spray foam.
 Duct insulation may also be recommended after duct sealing, as an additional way to improve comfort and HVAC system efficiency.

+Call 1-304-776-8094 or get an online quote for any of our HVAC services.
 We provide duct sealing and duct cleaning in and around Saint Albans, Huntington, Charleston, Oak Hill, Elkview, Point Pleasant, Dunbar, Nitro, Hurricane, Spencer, Barboursville, Mount Hope, Ripley, Ravenswood, Scott Depot, Milton, and all surrounding West Virginia areas.